min2ha/ukwa-site/content/target/26200/index.en.md

   "subject": "UK General Election 2015"
 }

-# Alliance of Mental Health Research Funders: Our work (Manifesto)

 AMHRF are a group of charities and foundations that support mental health research.
 They meet regularly to share progress and generate new ideas for improving mental health research in the UK.